Corey Taylor: Personal life

-On September 17, 2002, Taylor's then-fiancée, Scarlett, gave birth to their son, Griffin.
-Taylor also has a daughter, Angeline, from an earlier relationship.
+On September 17, 2002, Taylor's then-fiancée, Scarlett, gave birth to their son, Griffin Parker Taylor who later became the lead vocalist in nu metal band Vended.
+Taylor also has a daughter from an earlier relationship.
 Taylor and Scarlett married on March 11, 2004, and divorced in 2007.
 On November 13, 2009, Taylor married Stephanie Luby at the Palms Hotel in Las Vegas.
-They had a daughter, Rian, but separated in 2017.
-On April 7, 2019, it was announced on his Instagram page that he became engaged to Alicia Dove, creator of "Cherry Bombs".
+They had a daughter, but separated in 2017.
+On April 7, 2019, it was announced on his Instagram page that he became engaged to Alicia Dove, creator of the dance and performance group "Cherry Bombs".
 On October 6, 2019, the pair married.

-Taylor has had problems with alcoholism, which Scarlett helped him through as well as keeping him from completing suicide.
+Taylor has had problems with alcoholism, which Scarlett helped him through as well as keeping him from ending his own life.
 In 2006, Taylor told MTV that he had attempted to jump off a balcony of the eighth floor of The Hyatt on Sunset Boulevard in 2003, but "somehow [Scarlett] stopped me".
-This was later recanted by Taylor in an interview with Kerrang! radio and stated that it was, in fact, his friend Thom Hazaert who physically stopped him from jumping.
+This was later recanted by Taylor in an interview with Kerrang! radio, where he instead stated that it was his friend Thom Hazaert who physically stopped him from jumping.
 Scarlett then told him that either he would have to get sober or she would annul their marriage.
 Before Stone Sour started recording Come What(ever) May in January 2006, Taylor was sober.

 On August 3, 2009, he co-hosted the 2009 Kerrang!
 Awards alongside Scott Ian of Anthrax.
-The following year, they both once again co-hosted The Kerrang!
+The following year, they both once again co-hosted the Kerrang!
 Awards, where Taylor collected the K!
 Services to Metal award on behalf of Paul Gray, who died after an accidental overdose of morphine and fentanyl.

-In early September 2010, Taylor announced that his book, Seven Deadly Sins: Settling The Argument Between Born Bad And Damaged Good, would be released on July 12, 2011, through Da Capo Press.
+In early September 2010, Taylor announced that his book, Seven Deadly Sins: Settling the Argument Between Born Bad and Damaged Good, would be released on July 12, 2011, through Da Capo Press.

-In August 2021, Taylor tested positive for COVID-19 after the conclusion of a solo tour in support of his album CMFT.
-He was symptomatic despite being vaccinated, and credited the vaccine for preventing him from becoming seriously ill.

 Taylor politically identifies as a centrist and is also strongly opposed to cancel culture.
+In an interview with The Guardian in 2016, Taylor stated he was supporting Bernie Sanders.

 He divides his time between homes in Des Moines, Iowa and Las Vegas, Nevada.

-In 2022, he had to have surgery in his neck after, in his own words, "broke [his] neck a while back [and] didn't realize it".
+In 2016, he had to have surgery in his neck after, in his own words, he "broke [his] neck a while back [and] didn't realize it".

+In April 2020, Taylor auctioned off 13 of his personal guitars to benefit Direct Relief's COVID-19 efforts, aiming to support healthcare workers and those impacted by the pandemic.